 Each day, the service delivered dozens of emergency food parcels containing essential grocery items, such as milk, bread and pasta.
 It was also able to deliver daily 30 prescriptions and carry out 50 paidfor food shopping deliveries.
 Other support included regular phone calls for those feeling lonely or struggling with their emotions, information and advice, dog walking and posting mail.
 Mahendra Patel, 84, and his wife Sarla, 82, were self-isolating at their home in Hayes.
 Mahendra found out about the service after calling the council with an enquiry.
 He said: "We asked if there were any other coronavirus services for elderly people - I have a heart condition and my wife is diabetic and has had knee operations - and the person we spoke to was really helpful and told us about the community hub.
 We are just using the shopping delivery service and it is five star with a diamond!
 "We are deeply touched by this support and we would like to thank the council and H4All as this is a boost to our morale and confidence.
 Staying in is not for a lifetime and we are managing it nicely and peacefully with this support."
 Rachael Shailes says a challenging situation was made easier by the lifeline she received through the hub.
 She was self-isolating at her home in Uxbridge as her 15-year-old son Harvey was being shielded.
 She said: "Harvey has juvenile arthritis, which requires regular chemotherapy infusions, and he also has a heart condition.
 "We had just had a delivery of food cancelled when I was called about an emergency food parcel.
 They said they would like to offer me groceries and I asked 'how much do I have to pay?'
 They just said that it was free because of our situation!
-I was able to order 15/20 of the essentials like milk. bread and eggs.
+I was able to order 15/20 of the essentials like milk, bread and eggs.
 They dropped off my delivery on the doorstep.
 They were really good and the person wore gloves and a mask.
 This service is helping me keep Harvey safe."

-For more information, visit www.hillingdon.gov.uk/community-support HILLINGDON coronavirus Leader of the Council, Cllr Ray Puddifoot, said: "We have continued to put our residents first by ensuring the delivery of adapted to meet the needs of community partners for their "I have no doubt that we will services.
-In the meantime, I would also like to thank residents for the many words of appreciatio
+For more information, visit www.hillingdon.gov.uk/community-support Leader of the Council, Cllr Ray Puddifoot, said: "We have continued to put our residents first by ensuring the delivery of key services.
+"The local response has been unparalleled, with a range of new services created from scratch or adapted to meet the needs of residents and businesses.
+"I would like to thank employees right across the council, many of whom are working remotely, and our community partners for their tremendous drive and energy in rising to this unprecedented challenge.
+"I have no doubt that we will continue to adapt as we move to safely reopen some of our services.
+In the meantime, I would also like to thank residents for the many words of appreciation we have received."